openvinotoolkit/openvino/samples/cpp/speech_sample/README.md

 - `CPU` - All calculation are performed on CPU device using CPU Plugin.
 - `GPU` - All calculation are performed on GPU device using GPU Plugin.
 - `MYRIAD` - All calculation are performed on Intel® Neural Compute Stick 2 device using VPU MYRIAD Plugin.
+- `VPUX` - All calculation are performed on VPUX device using VPUX Plugin.
 - `GNA_AUTO` - GNA hardware is used if available and the driver is installed.
 Otherwise, the GNA device is emulated in fast-but-not-bit-exact mode.
 - `GNA_HW` - GNA hardware is used if available and the driver is installed.
 Otherwise, an error will occur.
 - `GNA_SW` - Deprecated.
 The GNA device is emulated in fast-but-not-bit-exact mode.